lohithmunakala/test_jupyterbook/content/Code Gallery/data_analysis_and_visualization.md

 # Data Analysis And Visualization

-This chapter will consist of notebooks which represent data analysis.
+This chapter will consist of notebooks pertaining to data analysis.